cjnaz/cjnfuncs/core.md

 equivalents (or to any integer value that makes sense):  logging.DEBUG (10), logging.INFO (20), logging.WARNING (30),
 logging.ERROR (40), or logging.CRITICAL (50).

+`logger` (str, default '' (root logger))
+- Optional child logger name to be set, eg: 'cjnfuncs.rwt'
+- If omitted, sets the root logger level

 `clear` (bool, default False)
 - If True, the logging level history stack is cleared

-`save` (bool, default True)
+`save` (bool, default False)
-- If True, the current logging level is saved to the stack
+- If True, the current logging level is saved to the stack for being restored by `restore_logging_level()`.
-- If clear=True, then the clear is done first.
-If save=True also then the stack will have only the prior logging level.
+- If also clear=True, then the clear is done first, resulting in the stack having only the prior logging level.

 ### Returns
 - None

+### Behaviors
+- NOTE that child logger that has not be set to a logging level will have a logging level = 0, which Python treats the same as logging.WARNING (30).

 <br/>